tpascarella/sr50/docs/spending/taxes.md

 ## Should I Hire a CPA?

-If your tax situation is relatively simple, meaning you only have a W2, then it is perfectly ok to do your taxes yourself.
-If you have some Real Estate, then it might be ok to do them yourself with good tax software.
-But if you have multiple business ventures, multiple rental properties, as well as beginning to withdraw retirement accounts, then you should probably hire an accountant to do your taxes for you.
+If your tax situation is relatively simple, meaning you only have a W2, then it is perfectly ok to do your taxes yourself using online software.

+But if you have multiple business ventures, multiple rental properties, as well as beginning to withdraw retirement accounts, then you should probably hire an professional to do your taxes for you.
+It'll likely pay for itself.

 >Increase Your Savings Rate